We take care to ensure that neither modern slavery nor human trafficking exists in our business or in any part of our supply chain.

 Modern slavery is defined as slavery, servitude and forced/compulsory labour and human trafficking.

 Complying with the Modern Slavery Act 2015

 Broadland Housing is committed to ensuring that we comply with our legal regulatory responsibilities, including the Modern Slavery Act 2015.
-We take care to ensure that neither modern slavery nor human trafficking exists in our business or in any part of our supply chain.

 This statement is made under section 54(1) of the Modern Slavery Act 2015.

 As a Living Wage employer, we are committed to paying the Living Wage to all our staff and we regularly review our terms of employment to ensure that they comply with all relevant legislation.

 Broadland Housing does not wish to work with any supplier knowingly involved in slavery or human trafficking in any part of its operations.
 To mitigate this risk we do the following:

 - carry out due diligence and require new suppliers to declare that they are not involved with nor have not been subject to an investigation in connection with any offence involving slavery or human trafficking.

 - have provisions in our contract documents requiring our suppliers to take appropriate steps to ensure that there is no slavery or human trafficking in their supply chains.

 - updated our tender documentation to notify all suppliers that we expect them to comply with the Modern Slavery Act 2015.